-Customization panel inside Content Editor allows you to customize your content guidelines before you dive into writing.
-This step is optional as Surfer by default chooses the best setup.
+Our Customization Panel inside Content Editor allows you to adjust your guidelines before you dive into writing.
+You can find it under the gear icon.

 In the customization panel, you can work on the following things:

-Organic competitors – based on your choice, Surfer will recalculate content structure and terms to use in your content
+Organic competitors – Surfer will recalculate your content structure and terms to use based on the competitors you will pick.

 Terms to use – all words and phrases you'll need in your content.
 You can add or remove phrases that you find irrelevant.